 - Potential to enhance the MIT Sloan community

-The following fellowships awarded upon admission.
-No application required.
+The following fellowships are awarded upon admission.
+No application is required.

 - 42 Analytics Fellowship

 - Admadjaja Family Fellowship

 - Baldwin Politi Fellowship